Chart Color Schemes

 Residential development activity is lower than average in Ferntree Gully - North according to AreaSearch's national comparison of local real estate markets

-Ferntree Gully - North averaged approximately 54 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 272 homes approved during this period.
-In FY26, up until now, 12 dwellings have been approved.
-The population has decreased slightly during this time, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Ferntree Gully - North averaged approximately 54 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
+A total of 272 homes were approved during this period, with an additional 22 approved in FY26 as of present.
+The population has decreased slightly during this time, yet housing supply has remained adequate relative to demand, resulting in a balanced market with diverse buyer choices.

-New properties are constructed at an average expected construction cost of $324,000.
-This financial year, $7.1 million in commercial approvals have been registered, indicating the area's primarily residential nature.
-Compared to Greater Melbourne, Ferntree Gully - North has 17.0% less new development per person, and it ranks among the 52nd percentile of areas assessed nationally.
-New building activity consists of 58.0% detached dwellings and 42.0% attached dwellings, offering a mix of medium-density options across various price brackets.
+New properties are constructed at an average cost of $324,000.
+This financial year, $7.1 million in commercial approvals have been registered, indicating the area's predominantly residential nature.
+Compared to Greater Melbourne, Ferntree Gully - North has 17.0% less new development per person and ranks among the 51st percentile nationally when assessed against other areas.
+The new building activity shows a mix of detached (58.0%) and attached dwellings (42.0%), expanding medium-density options, and offering a range of housing alternatives across price brackets.

 This shift reflects reduced availability of development sites and changing lifestyle demands and affordability requirements, differing from the current housing mix which is predominantly houses (85.0%).
-With around 324 people per dwelling approval, Ferntree Gully - North exhibits characteristics of a low density area.
-Population forecasts suggest that Ferntree Gully - North will gain approximately 743 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+With around 324 people per dwelling approval, Ferntree Gully - North exhibits characteristics of a low-density area.
+According to AreaSearch's latest quarterly estimate, the population is projected to grow by 743 residents by 2041.
+Based on current development patterns, new housing supply should meet demand adequately, providing favorable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development